Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 15. Blue Tango Bromeliad

-Blue tango or Yunakesa aechmea is another popular Bromeliad variety, which is a hybrid from Bullis bromeliads that originated in Florida.
+Blue tango or Yunakesa aechmea is another popular Bromeliad variety, a hybrid from Bullis Bromeliads that originated in Florida.

 The plant’s main attraction is its leaves, which are long, smooth, simple, green, and arranged around a central point in a rosette.